-At the city gate is where Elijah sees this widow and asks her for some food and drink.
+Elijah, at the city gate, sees this widow and asks her help.
 Seems a bit nervy!
-To feed him first of all, before even her own son?
+To feed him first of all, even before her own son?
 He’s fortunate she’s too weak to give him a good punch in the face!
-But Elijah tells her that the God of Israel will provide for them during the famine and drought.
-He tells her not to be afraid.
+But Elijah tells her that the God of Israel will provide.
+This widow has a big choice to make.
+Take a chance trusting God…or not.

 How about you?
 Something you need to trust the Lord about?
 He’ll take whatever seed of faith we plant in Him, and yield what’s needed.
 Trust…

 Lord, we choose to trust you.
 In Jesus’ name.
 Amen.